supby/job-worker/README.md

 Client's role should be stored in X.509 v3 extensions of clients certificate.
 Provisioning center generates clients certificate based on clients registration data and assigned role.
 Using this approach clients certificate can be mapped to appropriate role on server side.

 Server should supports two roles:
-- Readonly: quering job status, stream job output.
+- Readonly: quering job status, stream jobs output.
 - Full: full access to functionality provided by API.